AnkushSarkar10/AnkushSarkar10/README.md

 ## I'm a Student at McMaster

-- 🌱 I love to constantly be learning new things, but I dont!
+- 🌱 generic thing 1
-- 👯 People make me anxious!
+- 👯 generic thing 2
 - 🥅 2022 Goals: Do things
 - ⚡ Fun fact: No